adremsoft/grafana-netcrunch-plugin/README.md

 ![Image Title](https://raw.githubusercontent.com/adremsoft/grafana-netcrunch-plugin/master/doc/images/create-template-3.png)

-#### Query option
+#### Query

-Query option for variable is used for filtering nodes and should has following syntax:
+Query is used for filtering nodes available in template and should has following syntax:

 `<queryOption> ::= 'nodes'[.<map>][.<nodeType>]`